foresterre/sic/README.md

 * In general: `sic --apply-operations "<operations>" <input> <output> ` (shorthand: `-A`)
 * Example `sic input.png output.jpg --apply-operations "fliph; blur 10; resize 250 250"`

-The separator `;` within the image operation script is optional.
-It exists to provide clarity.
+The separator `;` within the image operation script is required between multiple operations.
+It exists to provide improved readability and clarity.

 _Note: `resize` applies a gaussian sampling filter on resizing.
 This is currently the only sampling filter available.
 Additional sampling filters are planned for version 0.9.0_